intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/README.md

 ![Visual Studio 2022 template parameters window](./img/template_parameters.png)

+The template will create a new ASP.NET Core MVC application that is pre-configured to use the Industrial App Store for authentication.
+The `README.md` file for the new project provides additional instructions for completing the setup.

 # Creating an App using `dotnet new`

-After your app registration has been completed, you can create a new C# project using the `dotnet new` command from the command line as follows:
+If you are not using Visual Studio 2022, you can create a new C# project using the `dotnet new` command from the command line as follows:

 ```
 mkdir MyNewApp.Web